karthik/esa_twitter_impact/data/README.md

 `cleaned_twitter_data.csv` - Raw data from Topsy was cleaned.
 This entailed properly typecasting the data, formatting field names.

 Cleaned data was split into two files so we could manually scan people's Twitter profiles and fill in missing info.
-The two files are below:
+The two files are below.
+They were merged using `today.csv`:

 ```
-mt_karthik.csv,  mt_lortie.csv
+mt_karthik.csv,  mt_lortie.csv, today.csv
 ```

 Finally we merged in the information from these two with all_tweets to create a final dataset: